Talitrus/BISC2584_Intro2Prog/Intro.md

 ```

 ##Print
 `print` is a function built into most programming languages that will 'print' whatever you give it to terminal (the screen).
-Using print smartly can help you debug your program.
+Using print smartly can help you debug your program by allowing your program to give you visual feedback as it moves through its structure.

 Example:
 ```python